alessandrosp/alexander/README.md

 **Alexander** is a Python wrapper that aims to make [**scikit-learn**](http://scikit-learn.org/) fully compatible with [**pandas**](http://pandas.pydata.org/pandas-docs/stable/index.html).

 # Example
 Alexander mirrors sklearn's API and structure.
 Most classes are either estimators (they have `fit`, `predict` and `fit_predict` methods) or transformers (they have a `fit`, `transform` and `fit_transform` methods).
-Transformers takes pd.DataFrame as input and returns pd.DataFrame as output, and are expected to be concatenated into a pipelines.
+Transformers takes pd.DataFrame as input and returns pd.DataFrame as output, and are expected to be concatenated into pipelines.

 ```python